dani0303/Project/README.md

 # Project
 Project Ideas:

+(Ideas for income: try getting a gig at upwork or upload one of my projects on fiverr)

 PasswordMachine Creates a random password given by what the user likes(Done)

 Webscrape instagram to get results of a topic or meme